bushstas/classy-loader/README.md

   )
 }
 ```
-This query will have not correct class name something like
+This query will produce incorrect class name something like
 ```javascript
 render() {
   return (